COVID-19Home / COVID-19

 - use the sanitiser provided on entry and before you leave;

-Read the COVID-19 notices in church and follow social distancing guidelines to keep everyone safe.
+Do please read the COVID-19 notices in church and follow social distancing guidelines.
 In particular, please make sure there is no one in the porch before entering.

-Please do not come to St Mary's if you feel unsafe, if you are suffering from COVID-19 symptoms, or think you may have come into contact with someone who has COVID-19.
+Please do not come to St Mary's if you are suffering from COVID-19 symptoms, or think you may have come into contact with someone who has COVID-19.

 The Church of England Covid-19 webpage has the most current advice.
 There are links here to more detailed information and prayers for use during this time.